How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 • Data is politically protected.
 If measurement is treated as status rather than truth, nothing improves.
 I measure what the numbers say, not what the room prefers.

 • The work gets validated, then ignored.
-Clarity is uncomfortable when it requires changing something leadership has already committed to publicly.
+Clarity is uncomfortable when it requires undoing something leadership has already committed to publicly.
 I can show what the diagnosis says.
 I cannot override the instinct to protect a prior decision.

 What happens after you submit